dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 #### 3. _(Recommended)_ Test upgrading the dapp canister(s) by SNS proposal. {#step3}
 To test this, make an SNS proposal to upgrade one of the dapp canisters to a new wasm version.
-Then, ensure that sufficiently many initial neurons (deveoper and airdrop neurons) vote on the proposal so that it is adopted.
+Then, ensure that sufficiently many initial neurons (developer and airdrop neurons) vote on the proposal so that it is adopted.
 In this way, confirm that the proposal has been upgraded.